ailiis/conclusions/README.md

   Not sure if i need this....
 - &#x2753; suffix `:explanation of prev/foll`:
   If a sentence gives more information to the topic of a a nerby sentence, like details, definitions or background informations.
+  If a sentence is assigned this suffix, it is very likely that the code is the same as the sentence it gives extra information for.

 &#x1F6A7; &#x1F6A7; &#x1F6A7; &#x1F6A7; &#x1F6A7; &#x1F6A7; &#x1F6A7; &#x1F6A7; &#x1F6A7; &#x1F6A7; &#x1F6A7; &#x1F6A7;